alanrubin/redux-simple-promise/README.md

 ```

-To use the middleware, dispatch a `promise` property and optional properties within the `payload` of the action and specify the action `type` string as you normally do.
-The entire payload is dispatched from the pending action and is useful for optimistic updates.
+To use the middleware, dispatch a `promise` property and optional additional properties within the `payload` of the action and specify the action `type` string as you normally do.

-The pending action is dispatched immediately.
-The fulfilled action is dispatched only if the promise is resolved, e.g., if it was successful; and the rejected action is dispatched only if the promise is rejected, e.g., if an error occurred.
+The pending action is dispatched immediately, with `type` the same as the original dispatching action with all original `payload` properties apart from the `promise` as the payload object (those are useful for optimistic updates).
+The resolve action is dispatched only if the promise is resolved, e.g., if it was successful; and the rejected action is dispatched only if the promise is rejected, e.g., if an error occurred.

-Both fullfilled actions (resolved and rejected) will be dispatched with the same format of payload (including the optional properties) but with a `promise` property containing the resolve value of the promise.
-In the case of a rejected promise, an `error` is returned in the promise property.
-Also those fullfiled actions will have the original type added by a suffix (default is `_RESOLVED` for resolved and `_REJECTED` for rejected).
+Both fullfilled actions (resolved and rejected) will be dispatched with the result of the promise as the payload object and all other remaining properties will be dispatched inside the `meta` property.
+More specifically, in the case of a rejected promise, an `error` is returned in the payload property.
+Also those fullfiled actions will have the original `type` added by a suffix (default is `_RESOLVED` for resolved and `_REJECTED` for rejected).

 Example: